 - Artificial intelligence

 - Additive manufacturing

 - Digital twins

 The COVID-19 pandemic accelerated the need for food and beverage manufacturers to find solutions to supply chain disruptions and labor shortages, and technology is one of the main ways they were able to stay operational and efficient.

 A Preventive-Based Approach to Risk Mitigation

-With a centralized repository for program data, FSQA software companies strengthens supply chain controls and simplifies supplier compliance and vendor approval programs.
+With a centralized repository for program data, FSQA software companies strengthen supply chain controls and simplify supplier compliance and vendor approval programs.
 Vendors can be alerted whenever program requirements are updated to ensure they’re constantly aligned with expectations.